flyandi/BitsyLED/README.md

 By default the firmware is set to the following settings which is the maximum amount supported by the ATTINY.
 The firmware can be reconfigured through the file `config.h`.

-* Up to 5 individual ranges, selectable through either an RC PWM signal, Analog signal, Time (Coming soon) or always on.
+* Up to 5 individual ranges, selectable through either an RC PWM signal, Analog signal, Time based or always on.

 * 3 LED data strands per range (Left, Right, Other)